-1. Do not consider the query as a place for demonstrating creativity or your personal tone and style as a writer.
+1. Do not consider the query as a place for showing creativity or your personal tone and style as a writer.
 Queries are meant to be straightforward, brief, and to the point.
 Think of it this way: if an agent has a few minutes to spend reading queries and submissions, would you rather her spend more time on your query or your actual manuscript?

 2. A query should include all requested information for each individual agent (and it does vary) and relevant information about your manuscript, and little else.

 3. Ideally, it will be about half of one single-spaced page.
 There are exceptions, of course—because there are always exceptions—but generally speaking, the best queries allow the agent to get to the manuscript as fast as possible.